The climate crisis is increasing the risk of miscarriage and birth complications, report finds

 If you want to join a group to take action on the climate crisis, use this tool to find an organisation that's local to you.

-And research from over 33 countries in South and Central America, Asia, and Africa estimated that flooding – linked to climate change – 'may be responsible for over 107,000 pregnancy losses each year in these regions,' with risk higher for poorer and less educated women.
+In India, meanwhile, a study of 800 pregnant women found a doubled risk of miscarriage in those suffering heat stress.
+And research from over 33 countries in South and Central America, Asia, and Africa estimated that flooding – linked to climate change – 'may be responsible for over 107,000 pregnancy losses each year in these regions,' with the risk being higher for poorer and less educated women.

 Despite this, only 27 out of 199 climate action plans submitted to the UN include mention of taking action to keep pregnant women and babies safe – making this a 'blind spot', according to the report's authors.
+'Mothers and newborns deserve protection – climate solutions must include their voices,' report co-author and Associate Professor at Africa International University Adelaide Lusambili told Women's Health.

 'This report confirms that the world faces planetary scale challenges, from the rise of methane emissions to the vulnerability of critical infrastructure.
 It shows that rising heat, ocean instability and a tipping of the Amazon Rainforest could push parts of our planet beyond habitable limits.
 Yet, it also provides clear pathways and solutions, demonstrating that with urgent, decisive action, we still can avoid unmanageable outcomes,' said Prof. Johan Rockström, co-chair of The Earth League, one of the organisations involved with the report.